Professor Ginny Russell

 Broad research specialisms

 Dr Russell is an interdisciplinary Senior Lecturer in critical diagnosis studies.
-She has mostly worked on child mental health conditions and the social epidemiology of neurodevelopmental disorders.
-She is co-lead of the Egenis Health and Illness theme.
-Her research interests encompass diagnosis, COVID, autism, ADHD and dyslexia, the socio-biological nexus of classification and narrative, and the indirect loops of intervention with health and inequalities.
-Dr Russell‘s research interest is in diagnosis in child and adolescent mental health, most of her work has been on neurodevelopmental disorders, particularly autism and ADHD.
-She has used secondary data analysis and qualitative methods to examine both causes and outcomes, and effects of diagnosis.
+She co-leads the Egenis Health and Illness theme.
+Her research interests encompass diagnosis, COVID, autism, ADHD and dyslexia, the socio-biological nexus of diagnostic classification and narrative, and the indirect loops of intervention with health and inequalities.
+Psychiatric epidemiology, secondary data analysis and qualitative methods have been used in her research to examine causes, outcomes, and effects of diagnosis.

 - PhD Epidemiology/ developmental psychology/ sociology